Admin Commands Guide

 Command Setup

-The admin menu registers commands from two sources: Config.Commands
+The admin menu registers commands from two sources: Config.Commands and ADMINMENU.FUNCTIONS.
+These commands are executed in-game via chat (e.g., /adminpanel) and provide admin functionality.

 Command Registration

-The following code registers commands defined in Config.Commands
+The following code registers commands defined in Config.Commands:

 AddEventHandler('onResourceStart', function(resourceName)